-Halacha Date: 25 Kislev 5785 December 26 2024
+Halacha Date: 28 Kislev 5786 December 18 2025

 When one returns home from synagogue, since the act of lighting a fire will in any case remove the sanctity of Shabbat, one should first recite Havdala and only then light Chanukah candles, for the more frequent Mitzvah should be performed first.
 (Havdala is indeed more frequent, for it is recited every week.)
+The Turei Zahav and another rule accordingly.

 Nightfall in Accordance with the Opinion of Rabbeinu Tam

 Those who follow the righteous custom not to perform work on Motza’ei Shabbat until nightfall according to the opinion of Rabbeinu Tam should also abstain from lighting the Chanukah candles on Motza’ei Shabbat Chanukah until nightfall according to Rabbeinu Tam, for this is not merely “another good custom”; rather, it is correct and proper for everyone to follow the opinion of Rabbeinu Tam in this matter, especially since this is the opinion of Maran Ha’Shulchan Aruch as well.
 This was indeed the custom of Maran Rabbeinu Ovadia Yosef zt”l who spoke about this topic constantly throughout his entire life; he indeed encouraged us at Halacha Yomit to address this topic as well.
-Many have heeded Maran’s call and they are certainly praiseworthy.
+Many have heeded Maran’s call, and they are certainly praiseworthy.

 The “Boreh Me’orei Ha’esh” Blessing